What is Lego® therapy?

 Lego® therapy was developed in the early 2000s by Dan LeGoff, a clinical neuropsychologist in Philadelphia in the United States.

-LeGoff noticed that many children with autism spectrum disorder (ASD) were more interested in interacting with each other if they were playing with Lego®.
-He set up groups for children with ASD to learn social skills while playing collaboratively with Lego®.
+LeGoff noticed that many autistic children were more interested in interacting with each other if they were playing with Lego®.
+He set up groups for autistic children to learn social skills while playing collaboratively with Lego®.

 What is the idea behind Lego® therapy?

 When children play with Lego®, they’re more likely to interact with each other through collaborative play.
 Children who might not be keen to go to a social group might go to a Lego® group, because they like building with Lego®.
 The shared focus on building uses children’s strengths and helps them practise communication and social skills while having fun.

 What does Lego® therapy involve?

 Trained facilitators run Lego® therapy group sessions.
 The sessions usually run once a week for 1-2 hours, often in schools or other everyday settings.